Kanban task management: how tasks are organised

 The same filtered context will show across all of your devices, no matter which you are working from, making it super simple to pick up where you left off.

-If you’d like to change multiple tasks’ workflow states at once, use the bulk edit function.
-While on todo.vu’s Kanban Task Dashboard page, click the avatar on your selected tasks in your Task listing, and use the options on the drop-down panel at the top of your dashboard to change these tasks’ workflow states.
+• Click the avatar on your selected task/s in your task listing, and use the options on the drop-down panel at the top of your dashboard to change the selected task/s workflow status/es.

-*Note in the Task Sorting Settings below that, in order to use the Drag n’ Drop function, you have to have ‘Manual sort’ enabled.
+*Note that to use the Drag n’ Drop function, you have to have ‘Manual sort’ enabled.
+Read more in the Task Sorting Settings below.

-To configure Snoozed tasks to move automatically through the workflow, hit the Status checkbox of a your Snoozed task (or any task; this works on tasks ‘To do’ and ‘Done’).
+To configure Snoozed tasks to move automatically through the workflow, hit the Status checkbox of a your Snoozed task (or any task; you can mark ‘To do’ and ‘Done’ tasks as ‘Snoozed’ with this option, if you want to).

 Select the ‘Snooze’ option to open the drop-down menu.
 You will see three options; select one based on the action you’d like to configure.